mostekcm/docs/articles/quickstart/native/android/04-user-profile.md

 ## Request User Data

+To get the user's information:
+1. Use the user's access token to call the `userInfo` method in the `AuthenticationAPIClient` client instance.
+The profile obtained this way is OIDC-conformant.
+Depending on the [scopes](/scopes/current) you requested when logging in, the profile contains different information.
+The result will never contain fields outside the OIDC specification.
+2. Get the user's full profile using the [Management API](/api/management/v2#!/Users).
+This step is explained next:

-Create instances of the API clients.
-You will use them to request the users' profile data.
+Create an instance of the Users API client using the Id token obtained in the log in step.
+You will use this client to request the users' profile data.

 ```java
 // app/src/main/java/com/auth0/samples/activities/MainActivity.java